 We are evaluating our internal controls over financial reporting in order to allow management to report on, and our independent registered public accounting firm to attest to, our internal controls over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002, as amended, and rules and regulations of the SEC thereunder, which we refer to as "Section 404."
 We are in the process of documenting and testing our internal control procedures in order to satisfy the requirements of Section 404, which requires annual management assessments of the effectiveness of our internal controls over financial reporting and a report by our independent registered public accountants addressing these assessments.
 During the course of our testing, we may identify deficiencies which we may not be able to remediate in time to meet the deadline imposed by the Sarbanes-Oxley Act for compliance with the requirements of Section 404.
-We expect that we will be required to comply with the requirements of Section 404 for our fiscal year ending December 31, 2007.
+We expect that we will be required to comply with the requirements of Section 404 for our fiscal year ending December 31, 2006.
 In addition, if we fail to achieve and maintain the adequacy of our internal controls, as such standards are modified, supplemented or amended from time to time, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal controls over financial reporting in accordance with Section 404.
 We cannot be certain as to the timing of completion of our evaluation, testing and any remediation actions or the impact of the same on our operations.
 If we are not able to implement the requirements of Section 404 in a timely manner or with adequate compliance, our independent registered public accounting firm may not be able to certify as to the effectiveness of our internal control over financial reporting and we may be subject to sanctions or investigation by regulatory authorities, such as the SEC.
-As a result, there could be a negative reaction in the financial markets due to a loss of confidence in the reliability of our financial
+As a result, there could be a negative reaction in the financial markets due to a loss of confidence in the reliability of our financial statements.
+In addition, we may be required to incur costs in improving our internal control system and the hiring of additional personnel.
+Any such action could negatively affect our results of operations.

-Certain provisions in our certificate of incorporation may prevent efforts by our stockholders to change the direction or management of our Company.
+Certain provisions in our certificate of incorporation may prevent efforts by our stockholders to change the direction or management of our company.

 Provisions contained in our certificate of incorporation could make it more difficult for a third party to acquire us, even if doing so might be beneficial to our stockholders.
 For example, our certificate of incorporation authorizes our board of directors to determine the rights, preferences, privileges and restrictions of unissued series of preferred stock, without any vote or action by our stockholders.
 We could issue a series of preferred stock that could impede the completion of a merger, tender offer or other takeover attempt.
-These provisions may discourage potential acquisition proposals and may delay, deter or prevent a change of control of our Company, including through transactions, and, in particular, unsolicited transactions, that some or all of our stockholders might consider to be desirable.
-As a result, efforts by our stockholders to change the direction or management of our Company may be unsuccessful.
+These provisions may discourage potential acquisition proposals and may delay, deter or prevent a change of control of our company, including through transactions, and, in particular, unsolicited transactions, that some or all of our stockholders might consider to be desirable.
+As a result, efforts by our stockholders to change the direction or management of our company may be unsuccessful.